chromium/chromium/docs/accessibility/switch_access.md

-The user can identify which element is currently focused because it is surrounded by a **focus ring**, which is two concentric rounded rectangles of contrasting colors (currently fixed at light blue and black) that surround the element.
-Sometimes, a second focus ring will appear onscreen, which has dashed rather than solid lines.
-This dashed focus ring provides a preview of which node will be focused, if the user selects the current node.
+The user can identify which element is currently focused because it is surrounded by a **focus ring**, which is two concentric rounded rectangles of contrasting colors (currently fixed at light and dark blue) that surround the element.
+Sometimes, a second focus ring will appear onscreen, which has dashed line for the inner rectangle.
+This dashed focus ring provides a preview of which node will be focused next, if the user selects the current node.
 It also provides a hint that the current node is a navigational node, and is not directly actionable.

 There are two types of navigational nodes: nodes that group other nodes together, and the **back button**.
 The back button allows a user to exit the